Vietnam.vn - Nền tảng quảng bá Việt Nam

 Việt NamViệt Nam31/01/2025

-The setting of the movie “Red Rain”: Realistic and touching
+The setting of the film

 With a crew of 150 people, the film mobilized thousands of extras, including soldiers and local people.
-The film crew also used many heavy vehicles such as tanks and armored vehicles, creating impressive war scenes.
+The film crew also used many heavy vehicles such as tanks and armored vehicles, creating impressive large-scale war scenes.

-Recreate the fierce atmosphere of war
+Recreating the brutal atmosphere of war.

 Tran Hoai